Buy-From-Egypt/AI-models/docs/api_integration_guide.md

-# Buy-From-Egypt API Integration Guide for Backend Developers
+# Buy-From-Egypt API Integration Guide

-This guide provides detailed information for backend developers on how to integrate with the Buy-From-Egypt recommendation system and chatbot APIs.
+This guide provides detailed information for developers on how to integrate with the Buy-From-Egypt recommendation system API.

 ## Table of Contents